CyberShadow/btdu/README.md

 - **Canonical** size
   - The canonical size of an item is the size of samples whose [canonical location](#canonical-location) matches the currently viewed item.
   - Essentially, for every logical offset, btdu picks one location out of all locations that reference that logical offset, and assigns the sample's respective disk space usage to that location.
+So, if a directory's canonical size is 1MiB, we can say that this directory is the simplest explanation for what is using that 1MiB of space.
-  - This metric is most useful in understanding what is using up disk space on a btrfs filesystem.
+  - This metric is most useful in understanding what is using up disk space on a btrfs filesystem, and is what's shown in the btdu directory listings.
   - Adding up the canonical size for all filesystem objects (btdu tree leaves) adds up to the total size of the filesystem.

 - **Exclusive** size